Birds of Prey official soundtrack - all the music from the film

 The wacky all-female team-up romp has a wacky all-female team-up soundtrack to match

-Birds of Prey and the Fantabulous Emancipation of One Harley Quinn is pirouetting into cinemas on 7th February – and its soundtrack will land on the same date.
+Birds of Prey and the Fantabulous Emancipation of One Harley Quinn pirouetted onto cinemas on 7th February, followed by the release of its epic soundtrack.

 The fun, fast-paced and brightly-coloured romp sees Joker’s former paramour strike out on her own and eventually team up with a flock of equally rebellious women for an epic battle.